Home values in Metro Hamilton have been volatile in recent years, see-sawing up and down since 2021.

 Planning to Sell?
 Check out our Complete Home Seller’s Guide.

 It’s hard to say.
-Prices have been falling, but interest rates (borrowing costs) are high, which means prices could fall further.
+Interest rates (borrowing costs) are high and supply is rising, so prices could begin falling.
 It's almost impossible to time the market.
-If you are buying your forever home and don't plan to sell for ten years, then the risks of buying now are lower.
+If you are buying your forever home and don't plan to sell it for ten years, then the risks of buying it now are lower.

 Regardless, the annual real estate cycle usually favours buyers in late summer.